solygambas/python-openai-projects/04-gpt-4-ai-spotify-playlist-generator/README.md

-# GPT-4 AI Spotify Playlist Generator Project
+# GPT-4 AI Spotify Playlist Generator

 A playlist generator for Spotify with OpenAI's GPT-4.